 Is archery a “physical” sport (I am not a traditionally sporty person)?

 When you start as a beginner you will be shooting with lightweight bows and relatively close to the target so it shouldn’t be too physically demanding.
 If you continue with the sport and start using more powerful bows, shooting at longer distances you might notice the effect at the end of a session.

 Is archery an expensive sport?

 Like most activities you have a big variety in prices you can pay.
 If you want to buy the same equipment as the world’s best archers you could be spending £1000s but most people spend in the £100’s to get their 1st kit.
 After paying your club fees (see the About page for our season’s fees) if you don’t want to upgrade your kit running costs tend to be minimal maybe having to replace an arrow or two in a season.

 If I complete the training course and decide to join the club will I need to buy some gear straight away?

-No!
-When you have completed the course you should be safe to shoot but you will still be developing your technique and so your requirements will be changing – the club has some equipment that it will lend to new members to get you started.
+No, not immediately!
+When you have completed the course you should be safe to shoot but you will still be refining your technique and so your requirements will be changing – the club has some equipment that it will lend to new members to get you started.
 Normally you would want to buy your own bow and associated equipment after 2-3 months shooting.